 Demon Riders are a real problem.
 Don’t believe all the downplaying by the media.
 They are single-minded menaces that will burn a town to the ground to find a lost girl, a magic ring, or whatever happened to be put into their tiny, hellfire-fueled heads.
 While not smart, they are relentless in their pursuits.
 Most town watches have an emergency plan in place to deal with Demon Riders.
 Unfortunately, it usually involves screaming and running.

 This is not normal.
 If this happens to you, please see a specialist.

 Saying “I’ve seen through the Eye of Perseus!” in the magical community is the rough equivalent in your world, dear reader, to bragging that you have a Communications degree.

 Questing Certification Status.
 Often times confused with the Quiet Children of Salaath, a fairly popular heavy-lute band.
 Check out their latest explicit ballad, Masters of the Wand.

 Ask the owner about the name of the bar sometime.
 The story will blow your mind.
 No lie.
 There’s not enough space in these margins to tell it, but wow.
 Wow.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Casey GlandersWrite a Review